Seeking Treatment for Schizophrenia: George Spehn's Patient Story

 His nurse practitioner provides him with primary medical care services and refers him to other specialists when necessary.
 His Care Manager coordinates his medical care needs and provides him with education to help manage his physical and mental health conditions to improve his overall health.
 Tom Williamson, MD, internal medicine, is the collaborating physician of Firelands Counseling and Recovery Services Plus.

-George’s dedication has produced amazing results.
+George’s dedication to his treatment for schizophrenia has produced amazing results.
 In the past year he has lost 32 pounds and lowered his cholesterol 25 points through diet and exercise.
 He has become more active in the community and less isolated.
 “I see more people now and can do more things by myself.
 I really enjoy everyone in the program, including the doctors, nurses, counselors and office workers.
 I like living on my own and this program helps me do that. ”

 “We all enjoy working with George because he really tries,” says Meghan.
 “He incorporates what we teach him into his daily life and it has really paid off.
 He has a good sense of humor too!”